Tars0523/weighted-py-icp/README.md

 ## WICP Algorithm

 The WICP algorithm optimizes the alignment of point clouds by combining point-to-point loss and point-to-plane loss.
-A weight term, \( \alpha \), is used to balance these losses:
+A weight term, "α", is used to balance these losses:
-- \( \alpha \): The weight for the point-to-plane loss.
+- α: The weight for the point-to-plane loss.
-- \( 1 - \alpha \): The weight for the point-to-point loss.
+- 1 - α: The weight for the point-to-point loss.

 This allows the algorithm to adaptively emphasize either loss term based on the given dataset or requirements.